Rights at work for those undertaking fertility treatment

 Bear in mind however that the timing of the treatment is often unpredictable and may not lend itself to a regular flexible working pattern.

-IVF is not always successful, and it can be devastating to find out that you are not pregnant.
-As an employee, you have the right to sick leave if you wish to take time off work to come to terms with the situation.
+Fertility treatment is not always successful, and it can be devastating to find out that you are not pregnant.
+As an employee, you have the right to sick leave if you need to take time off work due to the impact on your physical or mental health.
 It is important to talk to your GP who may refer you to a counsellor.
-If you find yourself too ill to work for a period of 4 days or more, you may be able to receive Statutory Sick Pay after the 3rd day.
+If you are too ill to work for a period of 4 days or more, you may be able to receive Statutory Sick Pay after the 3rd day.

-Sick leave for a miscarriage may be protected in the same way as sick leave for a pregnancy related illness, in which case, it should be ignored in respect of any promotion decision or the assessment of any other benefits at any stage of your employment.
-It should also not count towards your sickness record if your employer has a procedure that may lead to dismissal once an employee reaches a certain level of sickness absence.
-Even if it is not protected in the same way, employers must treat you fairly and it is unlawful to dismiss someone for an absence directly caused by miscarriage.
+Sick leave due to a miscarriage should be managed like any other pregnancy-related illness.
+It should not affect any promotion decisions, the assessment of any benefits, or count towards your sickness record if your employer has a procedure that could lead to dismissal once you reach a certain level of sickness absence.
+Even if not explicitly protected, your employer must treat you fairly and it is unlawful to dismiss you for an absence directly caused by miscarriage.

-For more information on your rights if you have a miscarriage, or still birth, consult our pay on Miscarriage, stillbirth and neonatal death – your rights at work and to benefits.
+For more information on your rights if you have a miscarriage, stillbirth or neonatal death, please see our page on Miscarriage, stillbirth and neonatal death – your rights at work and to benefits.

 This advice applies in England, Wales and Scotland.
 If you live in another part of the UK, the law may differ.
 Please call our helpline for more details.
 If you are in Northern Ireland you can visit the Labour Relations Agency or call their helpline Workplace Information Service on 03300 555 300.